custom-components/pyscript/docs/reference.rst

 component has a state variable name that collides with one of its services, you’ll need to use ``state.get(name)`` to access that state variable.

-Accessing state variables don't exist will throw a ``NameError`` exception, and accessing an attribute that doesn't exist will throw a ``AttributeError`` exception.
+Accessing state variables that don't exist will throw a ``NameError`` exception, and accessing an attribute that doesn't exist will throw a ``AttributeError`` exception.

 Calling services
 ----------------